idanivanov/idanivanov.github.io/_projects/google-cloud-platform-based-analytics-for-proving-roi-in-retail.md

 The developed data analytics solution is a set of Google Data Studio dashboards powered by ETL pipelines for preparing the data into an usable form.

-The dashboards provide a proof of the significant ROI that the AI-powered modules bring to the retailers.
-The proof is based on revenue and other matrics comparing the 2 sides of the A/B tests.
+The dashboards provide proof of the significant ROI that the AI-powered modules bring to the retailers.
+The insights are based on revenue and other matrics comparing the 2 sides of the A/B tests.
 Some of the metrics are the lift of customer lifetime value, ticket size and repeated visits on the website.
 The metrics are updated on a daily basis, so stakeholders can see the latest state every morning when they open the dashboards.

 ## Tools & Technologies

+- Google Cloud Platform
+- Python
+- Google BigQuery
+- Google Data Studio
-Google Cloud Platform, Python, BigQuery, Google Data Studio, GitLab CI / CD
+- GitLab CI / CD

 ## My Role & Responsibilities